 Line 32f.
-Credit from refiguring tax for years in which nonqualified per-unit retain certificates or nonqualified written notices of allocation (redeemed this year) were issued.-If the cooperative paid less total tax by not claiming the deduction for the redemption of nonqualified written notices of allocation or nonqualified per-unit retain certificates in the current tax year, and instead the cooperative refigured the tax for the years the nonqualified written notices or certificates were originally issued, enter the amount of the reduction in the issue years' taxes on this line.
+Credit from refiguring tax for years in which nonqualified per-unit retain certificates or nonqualified written notices of allocation

+(redeemed this year) were issued.-If the cooperative paid less total tax by not claiming the deduction for the redemption of nonqualified written notices of allocation or nonqualified per-unit retain certificates in the current tax year, and instead the cooperative refigured the tax for the years the nonqualified written notices or certificates were originally issued, enter the amount of the reduction in the issue years' taxes on this line.
 Attach a schedule showing how the credit was figured.
 This credit is treated as a payment, and any amount that is more than the tax on line 31 will be refunded.

 Line 32g.
-Credit for federal tax on fuels.-Complete and attach Form 4136 if the cooperative qualifies to take this credit.
+Credit for federal tax on fuels.-Complete Form 4136 if the cooperative qualifies to take this credit.
+Attach Form 4136 after page 5, Form 990-C.